italia/developers.italia.it/README.md

 # License

-Copyright (c) 2018-2020 - Presidenza del Consiglio dei Ministri
+Copyright© 2018-presente - Presidenza del Consiglio dei Ministri

 The source code is released under the BSD license (SPDX code: `BSD-3-Clause`) and it's distributed with this license since May 30th 2018.